CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/04_building_a_list.md

 Okay, now let's break this down into a check-list of things that need to happen:

-1. The user access the application using her/his browser
+1. The user accesses the application using her/his browser
-2. The application fetches the list of employees from the company's internal systems (exposed to the application by a Rest API endpoint)
+2. The application fetches the list of employees from the company's internal systems (exposed to the application by a REST API endpoint)
 3. A view with the employee data is rendered and displayed in the user's browser.

 We can start with that and write a second User Story once we've finished implementing this first one.

 ## First things first
 Let's get started with our first test.

 To begin with, create a new test file in the ```cypress/integration``` folder.
-We will use a slightly different naming standard than the one proposed in the examples (more on this topic later).

 ```$ touch cypress/integration/displayEmployeeList.feature.js```

 **Start with a describe block:**